etnbrd/due/README.md

 ## How to use a due ?

-### Monkey patch an existing library to be due-compatible
+### Patch an existing library to be due-compatible

 The [due npm module](https://www.npmjs.com/package/due) expose a function `mock` make asynchronous function using callback, return a due.